hiddenswitch/Spellsource/www/windowsdevelopment.md

     5. Click the gear icon to the right of Scheme, then choose Import Scheme > IntelliJ IDEA code style XML.
     6. Click the 3rd icon from the left above the file path, which looks like a folder with a mini IntelliJ IDEA logo in the lower right corner.
 This navigates you to the project folder.
     7. Choose idea-codestyle-scheme.xml in your project directory.
+ 5. Configure IntelliJ to run the project correctly.
+    1. Go to File > Settings.
+    2. Navigate to Build, Execution, Deployment > Build Tools > Gradle.
+    3. Under Delegate settings, both combo boxes should be set to Gradle.
+    4. Navigate to Build, Execution, Deployment > Build Tools > Gradle > Runner.
+    5. Check Delegate IDE build/run actions to Gradle.
+    6. Set Run tests using: to Gradle Test Runner.

 You have now configured a working Spellsource-Server editing environment.